dwellmidnight/HMS/README.md

   - A limit is also set on the number of appointments that can be booked.

 - **Menu-Driven Interface**:
-  - You've designed a user-friendly menu-driven interface.
+  - I've designed a user-friendly menu-driven interface.
 The available menu options vary depending on the user's role (admin, doctor, nurse).
   - Common options include appointment booking, displaying records, searching, and exiting.
   - Admins can add and delete patients and doctors, while doctors and nurses have additional options related to appointments and updating patient records.